syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Running-the-Application.md

 1. To access this Webpage from your mobile/tablet device, make sure that the following prerequisites are met:
    * The IIS port is open to firewall.
 Type the following URL on the mobile/tablet device.
 (Refer to: Enabling IIS port in Firewall section for more details).
    * The Mobile device and the IIS hosted Machine must be connected to the same network for IIS to work.

 2. Type the following URL on the mobile/tablet: [http://ipaddress/MobileApp/<samplename>.html](http://ipaddress/MobileApp/%3csamplename%3e.html)

 ### Device emulation in the browser

 You can emulate Mobile application in Chrome browser to know how its look varies for different devices.
 Follow the steps to emulate Mobile Application in Chrome.

 1. Host your Mobile application in the IIIS as mentioned above.

 2. Load your hosted URL in the Chrome browser.
 Now, you can see Mobile Application opened with browser configurations as follows.

    ![](Running-the-Application_images/Running-the-Application_img11.png)

-   _Mobile Application_
+   Mobile Application
+   {:.caption}

 3. To emulate any device mode, click the Toggle device mode icon (![](Running-the-Application_images/Running-the-Application_img12.png)) in the developer options window.
 Now, you can see the following window.

 4. You can change the emulation mode to different devices by selecting different devices from the device dropdown.
 Refer to the following screenshot.
 Various devices are provided as options in the Chrome browser.

    ![](Running-the-Application_images/Running-the-Application_img13.png)

-   _Chrome_
+   Chrome
+   {:.caption}

 5. You can select different devices from the dropdown list to emulate mobile applications.
 Refer to the following screenshots where mobile applications are emulated in different modes (Nexus 5, iPhone 5, and Lumia 520).

    ![](Running-the-Application_images/Running-the-Application_img14.png)

    ![](Running-the-Application_images/Running-the-Application_img15.png)

    ![](Running-the-Application_images/Running-the-Application_img16.png)

-   _Lumia 520_
+   Lumia 520
+   {:.caption}

 By clicking the Toggle device mode icon (![](Running-the-Application_images/Running-the-Application_img17.png)) again, you can get back from device emulation.